+selected and its benefits relative to other

+alternatives (including a no-build

+alternative, if applicable).

+Existing g Environment and Project Impacts

+For eac ch resource topic below, describe:

 A. Existing resources and conditions.

-5.1.4 Floodplain Hopefully, the FEMA map utilized was for Chatham County, NC, rather than VA as stated. В. Anticipated impacts (short-term construction impacts, long-term operation impacts, and indirect or secondary impacts.)
-C. Discuss how potential impacts to the resource will be avoided and minimized through alternative selection, design strategies, construction methods, and long-term maintenance procedures.
-D. For unavoidable impacts, describe whether any compensatory mitigation is planned or required.
-1. Geography • Discuss the geographic setting, geology, and topography of the project area and adjacent areas. • Provide a topographic map of the property and surrounding area, use the county GIS website topography (2' contours interval) data at a scale appropriate for the project size, i.e., 1" = 100', etc.). • Identify any 100-year floodplains (FEMA Special Flood Hazard Areas) on or adjacent to the property.
-If present, provide an appropriate-scale map of the flood-prone areas defined by the NC Flood Mapping Program. • Show areas that will be graded or filled, and provide estimated cut/fill volumes.
-There was no information on soil to be moved, removed, or added. • If the project includes pond or dam work, show areas that will be flooded.
-2. Soils and Prime Farmlands • Identify dominant soils in the project area (county GIS or NRCS website) and show on a map. • Discuss any soil constraints (fill, wetland soils, septic suitability, slopes, etc.) and indicate those areas on a map.
-There was no discussion of constraints on soil. • Describe any soil disturbance or contamination expected as a result of this project.
+В. Anticipated impacts (short-term

+construction impacts, long-term operation

+impacts, and indirect or secondary

+impacts.)

+C. Discuss how potential impacts to the See my comments in alternatives section.
+Though

+resource will be avoided and minimized the pond is non-jurisdictional, it still merits

+through alternative selection, design discussion as to why impacts are unavoidable.

+strategies, construction methods, and

+long-term maintenance procedures.

+D. For unavoidable impacts, describe

+whether any compensatory mitigation is

+planned or required.

+1. Geography

+• Discuss the geographic setting, geology,

+and topography of the project area and

+adjacent areas.

+• Provide a topographic map of the property

+and surrounding area, use the county GIS

+website topography (2' contours interval)

+data at a scale appropriate for the project

+size, i.e., 1" = 100', etc.).

+• Identify any 100-year floodplains (FEMA

+Special Flood Hazard Areas) on or adjacent

+to the property.
+If present, provide an

+appropriate-scale map of the flood-prone

+areas defined by the NC Flood Mapping

+Program.

+• Show areas that will be graded or filled,

+and provide estimated cut/fill volumes.

+• If the project includes pond or dam work, show areas that will be flooded.

+2 Soils and Prime Farmlands

+2.

+• Identify dominant soils in the project area

+(county GIS or NRCS website) and show on

+a map.

+• Discuss any soil constraints (fill, wetland

+soils, septic suitability, slopes, etc.) and

+indicate those areas on a map.

+• Describe any soil disturbance or